calcpage/MPI4PY-RPI-Raspberry-PI/README.md

 # MPI-RPI
-Building and programming a Linux Cluster made up of Raspberry PIs!
+My Computing Science Independent study class is building and programming a Linux Cluster made up of Raspberry PIs!
 We started with hello_serial.py just to get used to python on RPIs.
 Then we added MPI to it in hello_mpi.py.
 Then we ran flops.f from pelican HPC on our RPI to see how it worked.